Skip to content

 Counter Section Configuration

-5. In the configuration modal, select the data source for the counter, this will be the entity from which the data will be fetched.
+5. In the configuration modal, select the data source for the counter.
+This will be the entity from which the data will be fetched.

 • Optionally, you can apply filters to the data by clicking on the ”+ Rule” button and selecting the desired criteria.